 - Cognition and Learning

 - Communication and Interaction

-- Social, mental and emotional health
+- Social, emotional and mental health

 - Sensory and/or Physical

 Throughout this process the local authority has a duty to request the opinions of parents, the school and other involved professionals.

 Following a Statutory Assessment, the local authority will make a decision whether an Education Health and Care Plan is considered appropriate for the child.